Frequently Asked Questions about Counseling

 What kind of therapy do you do?

-I am a psychoanalytically-oriented psychotherapist which means that the work I do incorporates many different theoretical models so as to give you the best possible chance to achieve what you seek to achieve in our work together.
+I work from an eclectic frame of psychotherapy which means that the work I do incorporates many different theoretical models so as to give you the best possible chance to achieve what you seek to achieve in our work together.
 I will strive to help you know yourself deeply so as to give you the opportunity to have real agency in creating the life you want to live.
 You will learn to start noticing your own patterns and behaviors, and will grow the capacity to engage in your life in a way that is conscious and intentional, rather than driven by some unknown, unhelpful (and often untrue) message you internalized years ago.
-My goal is to help you to develop a way of thinking and operating in the world that really takes into consideration all parts of you, all of your varied layers, and to teach you how to make the lasting changes necessary to live a conscious, engaged, fulfilled life.
-No band-aid, quick-fixes here...this is real, deep-dive, know-the-good-and-the-bad-and-everything-in-between-of-your-true-self kind of work.
+My goal is to help you to develop a way of thinking and operating in the world that really takes into consideration all parts of you, all of your varied layers, and to teach you how to make the lasting changes necessary to live a conscious, engaged, fulfilled life with the capacity to cope, no matter what may come your way.

 Where are you located?

 My office is in Louisville, Colorado (Boulder County) just off the U.S. Highway 36 corridor midway between Denver and Boulder.

 Do you take insurance?